Our Farm

 • REGENERATION OF FORMER PASTURE LAND THROUGH AN AGROFORESTRY SYSTEM

 Only half of El Cacao’s land is used for cocoa cultivation.
-We have reforested fallow former pasture land with over one million cocoa trees and around 30,000 shade trees.
+We have reforested fallow former pasture land with over one million cocoa trees and around 30,000 native trees.

 • PROTECTING OUR RAINFOREST